AlexandreFenyo/net-monitor/README.md

 Before running a container, fetch the following informations:

-- the port number you want the servlet container to listen to
+- the port number you want the servlet container to listen to,
+-

 ## Install from the WAR archive in the Cloudflare CDN